sjmayotte/route53-dynamic-dns/docs/usage/docker.md

 9998c92ff8a1    sjmayotte/route53-dynamic-dns   "npm start"    45 seconds ago     Up 44 seconds                 route53-dynamic-dns
 ```

+### Application logs

 View logs of `STDOUT` from `CONTAINER ID` (copy from output above)

 ```bash
 docker logs [CONTAINER ID]
 ```

-View Node.js process log, which is written to `application.log` in project root directory.
+View Node.js process log, which is written to `application.log` in the `data` directory of the project root.
 See: [Logs](/route53-dynamic-dns/usage/logs/) for more details.

 ```bash